-The all-free 15th Annual Berkeley World Music Festival celebrates song, music and dance from a wealth of cultures, Friday night through Sunday, June 1-3.
-Some of Bay Area's finest artists perform in various locations mainly within the Telegraph Avenue neighborhood near UC Berkeley.
-Friday night, La Peña Cultural Center hosts Festival kick-off party at 3105 Shattuck Ave, 8 pm to midnight.
+The all-free 16th Annual Berkeley World Music Festival celebrates song, music and dance from a wealth of cultures, Saturday & Sunday, June 1-2.
+Some of Bay Area's finest artists perform in various locations within the Telegraph Avenue neighborhood near UC Berkeley.

 Festival sponsors include Amoeba Music, Askhenaz Music & Dance Community Center, Berkeley Community Media, City of Berkeley, East Bay Express, East Bay Media, KPFA 94.1FM, La Peña Cultural Center, Sonic.net, Sunday Streets, Telegraph Business Improvement District and UC Berkeley.

 # # #

 What People Are Saying About the Berkeley World Music Festival:

 "While the music is global in scope, the artists are local, highlighting the wealth of talent, homegrown and adopted, that abides among us."

 "Music spills out from all corners of Berkeley during the annual Berkeley World Music Festival...It will feature a dazzling array of performances by some of the Bay Area’s finest artists."

 "Let’s celebrate what makes the Bay Area so unique: the fusion of music from all over the world."

 "A dazzling array of music - from Balkan harmonies, South American rhythms, Japanese flute, African marimba, Klezmer, and Zydeco."